bcen707/bcen707/README.md

 Interested in data engineering and bi analytics to yield increased asset and environmental waste reduction and smart decision making.
-- 🌱 I’m currently learning data science (SQL, Python)
+- 🌱 I’m currently learning data science and ML (SQL, Python)
 - 💞️ I’m looking to collaborate on idk